 (1).Cinnamomum cassia Presl.: The Cinnamomum cassia Presl is a kind of evergreen tree, 12~17 meters high.
 Bark colored gray-brown, fragrant, young branches slightly quadrilateral.
 Leaves alternate, leathery; oblong to nearly lanceolate, 8~17 cm long, 3.5~6 cm wide, apex acute, base obtuse, entire, green above, shiny, grayish-green below, pilose; Basal 3 veins, apparently elevated below, veins lateral parallel; petiole stout, length 1~2 cm.
 Panicle axillary or nearly terminal, 10~19 cm long, pubescent; flowers small, ca. 3 cm in diameter; pedicel ca. 5 mm; floral tube ca. 2 mm, 6 lobes, yellowish green, elliptic, ca. 3 mm, Internal and external dense pubescent; development of 9 stamens, 3 round anthers oblong, 4 rooms, valve cracking, the outer 2 filaments without glands, anthers inward, the third round of the stamens outward, the base of the filament 2 glands, the most are still a round of staminode, anther heart-shaped; pistil slightly shorter than the stamens, ovary oval, 1 room, 1 ovule, styles fine, with the ovary several equal length, stigma slightly disc-shaped.
 Berry oval or obovate, apex slightly truncate, dark purple, about 12~13 mm, with persistent perianth outside.
 Seeds long oval, purple.
 Its flowering period is from May to July, fruiting from October to December, or till Feb to March of the next year.

-Ecological environment: The Cinnamomum cassia Presl grow in the evergreen broad-leaved forest, but mostly for cultivation nowadays.
-In China, it majorly grows or cultivated in provinces Guangxi, Guangdong, Hainan, Taiwan, Yunnan, and other provinces of tropical and subtropical regions of China, and also grows in South-East Asia, South Asia, where it grows naturally since ancient or cultivated.
+Ecological environment: The Cinnamomum cassia Presl grows in the evergreen broad-leaved forest, but mostly for cultivation nowadays.
+In China, it majorly grows or cultivated in the Zhujiang river area, Taiwan, Yunnan, and other provinces of tropical and subtropical regions, and it also grows in South-East Asia, South Asia, where it grows naturally since ancient or cultivated.

 The fresh twig of the Cinnamomum cassia Presl has a herb name "Cassia Twig", or "Gui Zhi", it is the botanical source of the herb Cassia Twig.
 The bark of the Cinnamomum cassia Presl has a herb name "Cortex Cinnamomi", or "Cassia Bark", it is the botanical source of the herb Cinnamon Bark.